Navy Absentee Collection and Information Center

 Why doesn’t a deserter immediately reflect on the command’s EDVR?

-IAW MILPERSMAN ART 1600-060 a deserter will be transferred into the Deserter UIC when NACIC is in receipt of all records and the member has either:
+IAW MILPERSMAN ART 1600-060 a deserter will be transferred into the Deserter UIC when NACIC is in receipt of all records and the member is either:

 1) UA for > 120 days or,

-2) is attached to an overseas shore activity, home-ported overseas, or a deployed unit (absent from homeport > 90 days) and has been UA > 30 days.
+2) Attached to an overseas shore activity, home-ported overseas, or a deployed unit (absent from homeport > 90 days) and has been UA > 30 days.

 Allow 180 days for the transaction to reflect on the command's EDVR.

 Who is responsible for declaring a deserter?

-The parent command is responsible for declaring a deserter unless the member is in PCS status and then the receiving command must declare the member a deserter based on the fail to report.
+The parent command is responsible for declaring a deserter unless the member is in PCS status and then the gaining command must declare the member a deserter based on the failure to report.

 What is the time frame that a person must be UA before being declared a deserter?